LambdaLabsML/LiveCodeBench/Guide.md

 | Chatness    |  13493.05 |   12389.73 |

 * Chatness is the averaged number of tokens generated for a single problem.
+* Raw outputs can be found in the `/ouptut` folder.

 ## Setup
 ```